 legal guidebuying propertyThailandforeign buyer

-Legal Guide to Buying Property in Thailand for Foreigners (2026)
+Legal Guide to Buying Property in Thailand (2026), Foreign

 · 13 min read · By MORE Group Editorial

-Foreigners can legally own property in Thailand — but the rules differ significantly from what buyers in the UK, US, or Europe are used to.
-This guide explains every legal step, from choosing the right ownership structure to what happens at the Land Department on registration day.
+Foreigners can legally own property in Thailand, but the rules differ significantly from what buyers in the UK, US, or Europe are used to.
+For step-by-step help, see our Condominium Act 49% quota guide and Chanote title deed checklist.

 Thailand’s property laws for foreigners are governed by three core statutes: